What is a relationship manager platform?

 1. Backbase

-Backbase is the AI-powered Banking Platform that unifies fragmented front-office systems into one workspace.
-It connects to your core banking, CRM, treasury, and payments systems.
-Your relationship managers get a complete client view without switching screens.
+Backbase is the AI-native Banking OS that unifies fragmented wealth management systems into one Composable Workspace for relationship managers.
+It connects to your core banking, portfolio management, CRM, and custody systems through Grand Central, the Connectivity Layer.
+Your RMs get a complete client view - every account, interaction, holding, and opportunity - without switching screens.

-You don't need to rip out your infrastructure.
-Banks wrap, co-exist with, or progressively replace legacy systems over time.
+You don't need to rip out your existing infrastructure.
+Banks wrap, co-exist with, or progressively modernize legacy systems one domain at a time through Starter Packs and MissionOps.

 Main features: